kiariepeter/politico/README.md

 # politico
-Politico its an elections management system allowing users to register,vote and view results
+Politico its an elections management system allowing voters to register,login,vote and view results Admin can create and delete political parties
+Admin can also create and delete different political offices voters can only vote for one candidate per office